Whale of a job change for JPMorgan's Staley

 | NEW YORK

-NEW YORK James "Jes" Staley is leaving his job as chairman of the investment banking unit of JPMorgan Chase & Co to join a hedge fund that profited from the bank's $6.2 billion "London Whale" loss.
+NEW YORK James "Jes" Staley is leaving his job as chairman of the investment banking unit of JPMorgan Chase & Co to join a hedge fund that profited from the bank's $6.2 billion (3.8 billion pounds) "London Whale" loss.

-The 56-year-old Staley, who was moved aside in July from his position as chief executive for investment banking at JPMorgan (JPM.N), is becoming a partner at BlueMountain Capital Management, the hedge fund company said on Tuesday.

 BlueMountain was among a group of hedge funds that profited by betting against JPMorgan in credit derivatives transactions known as the "London Whale" trades, which cost the bank billions of dollars.